nahwu/expense-app-backend/README.md

 ## 2. Purpose
 While there are many expense trackers out there.
 The good ones are mostly behind a paywall.

-There is also the
-**Knowledge** of your own expenses is very crucial to our personal financial health for both the present and the future.
+`Knowledge` or `awareness` of your own expenses is very crucial to our personal financial health for both the present and the future.

-It only takes 20 average medium-sized spending (e.g. $50) within a month to reach 4 figure expense (>= $1000) for the month.
+For example, it only takes 20 average medium-sized spending (e.g. $50) within a month to reach 4 figure expense (>= $1000) for the month.
 It's not uncommon to know someone who spends beyond their means, especially when one suddenly have more income than before.

-The goal is to begin with expense awareness and then expand to expense budgeting >> saving & networth projection >> retirement planning
+The goal of this project is to begin with `expense awareness` and then expand onwards to  `expense budgeting` >> `saving & networth projection` >> `retirement planning`

 ## 3. Supported features